 Powers then decided to fake his own death to protect his identity.
 To kill two birds with this, he’d also make it look like Daredevil murdered him.

-As Powers, he announced that he would dramatically reveal Daredevil’s secret identity on the G. Washington Bridge.
+As Powers, he announced that he would dramatically reveal Daredevil’s secret identity on the George Washington Bridge.

 I chase the Devil

 Powers lured Daredevil at the edge of the bridge by pretending to lose his balance.
 He then :

 - Fought Daredevil in apparent self-defence before a crowd.

 - Yelled that DD was trying to kill him.

 - Waited for a day, then hijacked a TV studio.
 As the Jester, he announced that he would bring the murderer Daredevil to justice.

 His attempt at a citizen’s arrest narrowly failed.
 Daredevil escaped, and realised that Powers and the Jester were the same man.

 Daredevil impersonated the Jester and gave a TV interview.
 Furious, the actual Jester rushed in.
 After a big fight, Daredevil prevailed and unmasked Powers on the air.
 This also proved his innocence.